789ni812/VA-results-temp/README.md

 ## Brief / Requirements
-[x] Build the 'search results page' which connects to our holiday search API
+[] Build the 'search results page' which connects to our holiday search API

 [ ] display a list of holidays for a given location and departure date.
+    [x] Pull in results from the API
+    [ ] style the holiday content